theirc/airbel/src/_studies/validation-of-sel-measures-in-nigeria-for-use-in-the-education-crisis-response-necr-project.md

 start_date: 2017-01-01 00:00:00
 end_date: 2017-01-01 00:00:00
 title: >-
-  Validation of Social-Emotional Learning Measures in Nigeria for Use in the Education Crisis Response Project
+  Validation of social-emotional learning measures in Nigeria for use in the Education Crisis Response project
 featured: false
 evergreen: false
 focuses: